ahoffer/sandbox/README.md

 ### Configure Live and Backup

 Run the `opt/reflex/bin/configure-cluster.sh` file as root or as reflex on both live and backup VMs.
 Use IP addresses instead of hostnames.
+Use "admin" for all usernames and password.

 ### Visit Web Consoles